Skip to main content

 tip

-• Ensure that openssl is installed on your device to run this program.
-For example, on a CentOS system, you can install it with the command yum install openssl -y.
+• Ensure that the device has openssl installed to run this program.
+For example, on CentOS, you can run yum install openssl -y to install it.

-• Once the command is executed, files such as ca-key.pem, server-key.pem, and client-key.pem will be automatically generated, usually located in the /var/lib/mysql/ directory.
-You can download them to your local machine for later use in configuring connections in TapData Cloud.
+• After executing the command, the files ca-key.pem, server-key.pem, and client-key.pem will be automatically generated, typically located in the /var/lib/mysql/ directory.
+You can download these files for use when configuring the connection in TapData.

-2. Use the vim command to modify the configuration in $MYSQL_HOME/mysql.cnf, enabling forced SSL authentication and specifying the locations of related SSL/RSA files.
-Save and exit the editor after making changes.
+2. Use the vim command to modify the configuration in $MYSQL_HOME/mysql.cnf, enabling forced SSL authentication and specifying the locations of the relevant SSL/RSA files.
+After modification, save and exit the editor.

 [mysqld]